Cool and creative study spaces for kids

 TATE UNDERBED STUDY SPACE

 This gorgeous high sleeper bed is just the thing for older kids with sleepovers and homework on the horizon.
 The chair makes a cosy reading nook during the day, and converts into a spare bed at night.
 When teamed with the wheeled Tate desk, it offers a really neat study area.
 Pop a couple of book ledges on the wall nearby to keep books, notepads and stationery to hand.
-And what do you think of the navy star wallpaper?
-We think it's going to be a favourite with younger children AND teens.
+We think this look is going to be a favourite with younger children AND teens.

 PINK & DOTTY STUDY SPACE